simon-bourne/rust-bandit-lang/doc/Language.md

     MySumOfProduct record field1 field2 : U32
     MyVariant U32 U64

+type MyGenericSum a b where
+    Single a
-type MyGenericSum a b where Single a, Pair record first : a, second : b
+    Pair record first : a, second : b

 type Term a where
     Empty with a = ()